How To Decide Whether To Have a VBAC or Repeat Cesarean - Baby Chick

 Share

-Getting pregnant after having a C-section can bring a complicated decision with it.
-Should you have a VBAC (Vaginal Birth After Cesarean) or a repeat Cesarean?
-Deciding to VBAC or schedule a Cesarean is an intimately personal choice, and many important and individualized factors should be considered when making this decision.
-The most important things you can do are to get educated about both VBAC and repeat C-sections, honor your gut instincts, and find a provider who fully supports your autonomy in that choice.
+Getting pregnant after having a C-section can bring a complicated decision with it: should you have a VBAC (vaginal birth after cesarean) or a repeat cesarean?
+Deciding to have a VBAC or schedule a cesarean is an intimately personal choice, and many important and individualized factors should be considered when making this decision.
+The most important things you can do are to get educated about VBAC and repeat C-sections, honor your gut instincts, and find a provider who fully supports your autonomy in that choice.

-It is crucial to know that VBAC is a safe and reasonable option for most parents with a prior Cesarean.
-Dr. Jeanna-Marie Guise, MD MPH, states, “I think it’s important to know that VBAC is an option for most women, and their chances of success are quite high,” with the NIH reporting success rates at approximately 74% in 2010.1
+It’s crucial to know that VBAC is a safe and reasonable option for many parents with a prior cesarean.
+Dr. Jeanna-Marie Guise, MD MPH, states, “I think it’s important to know that VBAC is an option for most women, and their chances of success are quite high,” with the NIH reporting success rates at approximately 74% in 2010.1 Let’s take a closer look at this birth option:

-The obvious benefit of having a VBAC is avoiding another major surgery and the possibility of complications that come with it.
-Vaginal birth typically results in a shorter stay at the hospital.
-It makes it easier and quicker to return to your normal daily activities, which is especially important when having one or more children at home that need you.
-A VBAC may also be desirable for you if you want the experience of having a vaginal delivery.
+The obvious benefit of having a VBAC is avoiding another major surgery and the possibility of complications that come with it.3 Vaginal birth typically results in a shorter stay at the hospital.5,6 It makes it easier and quicker to return to your normal daily activities, which is especially important when you have one or more children at home who need you.
+A VBAC may also be desirable if you want the experience of having a vaginal delivery.6

-One of the benefits of having a VBAC is the impact that the mode of delivery has on your plans for future pregnancies.
-Each Cesarean brings higher chances of complication.
-Some providers limit a parent to 3 or 4 Cesareans because of that risk.
-A vaginal delivery comes with fewer chances of complications and does not limit possible future pregnancies.
-A successful VBAC helps you avoid the risks that come with multiple Cesarean deliveries.
+Another benefit of having a VBAC is the impact that the mode of delivery has on your plans for future pregnancies.
+Each cesarean brings higher chances of complication.7 Some providers limit a parent to three or four cesareans because of that risk.
+A vaginal delivery comes with fewer chances of complications and doesn’t limit possible future pregnancies.6

-Benefits of VBAC are in line with the overall benefits of vaginal birth and include:
+The benefits of a VBAC are in line with the overall benefits of vaginal birth and include:3,6,8,9,10,28

 • Less blood loss and reduced risk for hemorrhage

-• Decreased chance of breathing issues due to underdeveloped lungs
+• Decreased chance of baby having breathing issues due to underdeveloped lungs

 • Lower rates of infection